 I turned first to my own memories (and photographs) of my family's visits to Washington and California...

-Then I researched some of the most rare and impressive trees that can be found in America's national forests, preserves and parks to select the names for the rest of the societies.
+Then we researched some of the most rare and impressive trees that can be found in America's national forests, preserves and parks to select the names for the rest of the societies.
 Since Birthright America was founded in Florida, with many of our initial donors coming from this state, it also seemed appropriate to have the Mangrove Society represent those early supporters.

 Birthright America eventually plans to take students to parks all around the country, so we wanted to be sure to represent trees from a wide variety of places throughout America, so you will find trees found near volcanoes in Hawaii and from a preserve in South Carolina among our named societies.